 Book Review: "The author of Roman's Road Detour takes the reader on a journey of faith discovery.
 Much like the roads taken in life, things happen during the process.
 It's during those times we find out what we are made of.
 Don't miss it."
 (Erina Bridget Ring, author of Knit 2, Purl 2, Kill 2, Breakfast with the FBI, Diapers, Drama and Deceit, Writing Ain't for Sissies, and The Neighborhood.)

 Many books have chronicled the lives of Alzheimer's patients.
-My Disappearing Act, however, is a work of fiction and asks the compelling question, "How does one really know for sure what goes on in the mind of an Alzheimer's patient?"
+My Disappearing Act,: Into the Abyss of Dementia, however, is a work of fiction and asks the compelling question, "How does one really know for sure what goes on in the mind of an Alzheimer's patient?"
 Written in first person, present tense, the book goes into Patsy's mind and follows her through the many stages of this dreaded disease.

 Patsy must face the reality that her lapses in memory have gone beyond losing her keys or forgetting where she parked her car.
 Due to her husband's ailing health, Patsy's son is given full power of attorney and she moves in with him, his wife, and two teenage daughters.
 The chaotic family dynamics compound Patsy's confusion, and eventually she is forced into the last chapter of her life at Drake Valley Memory Care Center.